-We spoke about downward communication before, now let’s look at upward communication, often referred to as ‘bottom-up’, which specifically relates to internal communication from employees to management.
-This type of communication focuses on what the employees share with managers and higher-level business leaders.
+From downward communication to upward communication, often referred to as ‘bottom-up’.
+This specifically relates to internal communication from employees to management.
+Communication like this focuses on what the employees share with managers and higher-level business leaders.
 Bottom-up communication is absolutely crucial to make sure your employees are happy, know that their voices are being heard and feel ownership in their role.

 Try to include the following in your internal communication and employee engagement plans to encourage feedback:

 - Polls and forums (you can conduct simple ones through Slack)

 - Forums to discuss topics raised by employees

 - Employee feedback presented to management with dialogue encouraged

 Now a necessity for modern workplaces (especially during COVID), employees need platforms to communicate, support and share knowledge with each other.
 Whether it’s social or to collaborate on a work project, having access to internal communication channels is essential for both their personal development, progressing their work and everything in between.